Poisson Cohomology of Broken Lefschetz Fibrations: Poisson cohomology around Lefschetz singular points.

-The Poisson homology groups have Poincar\'{e} series given in \cite[Theorem 3.1]{P09}, and they will have the same rank as free $\mathbb{R}[P_1,P_2]$-modules with the homology groups therein.
-Due to unimodularity of Jacobian Poisson structures, the rank of the Poisson cohomology groups is thus determine by the family of isomorphisms $\star$.
+The Poisson homology groups of $\pi_C$ have Poincar\'{e} series given in \cite[Theorem 3.1]{P09}, and they will have the same rank as free $\mathbb{R}[P_1,P_2]$-modules with the homology groups therein.
+Due to unimodularity of Jacobian Poisson structures, the rank of the Poisson cohomology groups is thus determined using the family of isomorphisms $\star$ (\ref{star}).

-The proofs of the next propositions compute the generators of the Poisson cohomology groups $H^k(\pi_C, B^4)$ with polynomial coefficients on a tubular neighbourhood $U_C\approx B^4$ of a Lefschetz singularity.
-Since the Poisson coboundary operator $\di$ is homogeneous quadratic, one can replace $V$ by $V_\textrm{formal}$, the algebra of formal power series equipped with $\pi_C$ and thus get the formal Poisson cohomology.
+The proofs of the next Propositions compute the generators of the Poisson cohomology groups $H^k(\pi_C, B^4)$ with polynomial coefficients on a neighbourhood $U_C\approx B^4$ of a Lefschetz singularity.
+Since the Poisson coboundary operator $\di$ is homogeneous quadratic, one can replace $V$ by $V_\textrm{formal}=\mathbb{R}[[x_1, x_2, x_3,x_4]]$, the algebra of formal power series equipped with $\pi_C$ and thus get the formal Poisson cohomology i.e the second list of Theorem \ref{thm-main}.

-\begin{proposition} The formal Poisson cohomology group $H^0(\pi_C,U_C)$ is a rank 1 free $\mathbb{R}[P_1,P_2]-$ module generated by $1$. \end{proposition}
+\begin{proposition} The formal Poisson cohomology group $H^0(U_C,\pi_C)$ is a rank 1 free $\mathbb{R}[P_1,P_2]-$ module generated by $1$. \end{proposition}